Venryx/react-vmessagebox/README.md

 # React - VMessageBox

-Message-box solution built using ReactJS and Redux.
+Message-box solution built using ReactJS and MobX.

 ### Install